 The scheduling policy is the algorithm used by the scheduler to decide which task to execute at any point in time.
 The policy of a (non real time) multi user system will most likely allow each task a “fair” proportion of processor time.
 The policy used in real time / embedded systems is described later.

 Referring to the numbers in the diagram above:

 - At (1) task 1 is executing.

-- At (2) the kernel suspends (swapps out) task 1 …
+- At (2) the kernel suspends (swaps out) task 1 …

 - … and at (3) resumes task 2.

 - While task 2 is executing (4), it locks a processor peripheral for its own exclusive access.